 Eleanor Lisney is a campaigner, founder member, public speaker and director of Sisters of Frida.
 She is an access advisor, an aspiring creative practitioner and co founder of Culture Access CIC, which is about supporting access, bringing an inclusive edge intersectionally.
 Recently, Eleanor joined the TSIC Advisory Board and is working on a project with them for the London Funders.

 She was born in Malaysia and has lived in Strasbourg, France and studied at Austin, Texas.
 She has written for Media Diversified and is passionate about embedding intersectionality in all her work.
 She has two grown up children.

 Tumu Johnson is a mental health worker and group facilitator with experience of working in front line support services, research and community organising.
 She is currently studying for a Masters in Mental Health Studies whilst working in the NHS and also provides freelance training around mental health and wellbeing.

 Tumu is committed to making the world a more accessible place and fighting for the rights of disabled people.
 She is a feminist who takes an intersectional approach and hopes to draw on her experiences as a black disabled woman to contribute to achieving social justice.

 Rachel O’Brien was the Independent Living Campaigns Officer at Inclusion London after working at the National Union of Students as the Disabled Students‚Äô Officer where she did work on movement building and political education, and campaigns around stopping the privatisation of the NHS and stopping and scrapping Universal Credit.

-Sarah Rennie¬†is a director of the Wisdom Factory CIC, a social enterprise in Birmingham.
-As a former solicitor, her day-to-day work is¬†research and governance advice.
+(On sabbatical) Sarah Rennie¬†is a former solicitor, her day-to-day work is¬†research and governance advice.
 However, Sarah delivers¬†disability equality training nationwide and¬†acts as a consultant for select clients on internal equality working groups.